thepirat000/Audit.NET/src/Audit.WebApi/README.md

 }
 ```

-To apply the audit filter to all the controllers, you can add the `AuditApiAttribute` as a global filter, for example on your StartUp logic:
+You can also add the `AuditApiAttribute` as a global filter, for example for Asp.NET Core:

 ```c#
 public class Startup